BetterDiscord/docs/docs/plugins/concepts/patching.md

 };
 ```

 In this setup, `someGlobal` is a function that cannot be patched because there is no reference to replace.
-However `someModule.method` and `someModule.otherMethod` can both be patched.
+However, `someModule.method` and `someModule.otherMethod` can both be patched.

 ### Before